-11. The Council has people working for it (called 'officers') to give advice, implement decisions and manage the day-to-day delivery of its services.
-Some officers have a specific duty to ensure that the Council acts within the law and uses its resources wisely.
-A Protocol (in part 5 of this Constitution) governs the relationships between officers and members of the council.
+11. The Council has people working for it (called 'Officers') to give advice, implement decisions and manage the day-to-day delivery of its services.
+Some Officers have a specific duty to ensure that the Council acts within the law and uses its resources wisely.

+A Protocol (in Part 5 of this Constitution) governs the relationships between Officers and Councillors.